I am standing at the window

 of children playing.

-They run, topple, giggle, marvel
+The children run, topple, giggle, marvel

 and scream at what new things